Generic name: doxycycline [ DOX-i-SYE-kleen ]

-What should I avoid while taking Vibramycin (doxycycline)?
+What should I avoid while taking Vibramycin?

-Do not take iron supplements, multivitamins, calcium supplements, antacids, or laxatives within 2 hours before or after taking doxycycline.
+Do not take iron supplements, multivitamins, calcium supplements, antacids, or laxatives within 2 hours before or after taking Vibramycin.

-Avoid taking any other antibiotics with doxycycline unless your doctor has told you to.
+Avoid taking any other antibiotics with Vibramycin unless your doctor has told you to.

-Avoid exposure to sunlight or tanning beds.
-Doxycycline can make you sunburn more easily.
+Vibramycin could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or bloody, stop taking doxycycline and call your doctor.
+If you have diarrhea that is watery or bloody, call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.

-Vibramycin (doxycycline) side effects
+Vibramycin side effects